-Will the Police Officer File an Accident Report?
+Will the Police Officer File a Colorado Accident Report?

 In this case, you should file a personal accident report with the Department of Revenue within 60 days of the crash to make sure there is an official record of what happened.

-A police report can also be helpful if the other driver admitted to fault for the collision at the scene, and changed his story later during a civil proceeding.
+A Colorado car accident report can also be helpful if the other driver admitted to fault for the collision at the scene, and changed his story later during a civil proceeding.

 What About Accident Alerts?

 Due to severe weather in Colorado, sometimes an “accident alert” will be issued for a certain area.

 During this time, police must still be called after an accident, but will not come to the scene unless certain requirements are met.